Vishvajeet590/Guilt/README.md

 - JetPack
   - Lifecycle - dispose observing data when lifecycle state changes.
   - ViewModel - UI related data holder, lifecycle aware.
+  - Room DB
 - Permisions
   - Location
   - UsageStat
   - Foreground Service

+## Basic overview
+- As the app starts it starts a foreground service.
+The service calls the usageStat api to fetch recent events, and feteches the location at that moment.
+- Then service inserts that data in sql db (ROOM).
+- When the app is opened again, it fetches the latest entries from DB and shows it on the home.